webdriverio/webdriverio/packages/wdio-reporter/README.md

 }
 ```

 You can access all options via `this.options`.
-As per convention it is recommended that every reporter logs its output to a file in the `logDir` directory.
+As per convention it is recommended that every reporter logs its output to a file that is propagated as `logFile`.

 ## Events